1tsak/1tsak/README.md

 - 🌱 I’m currently learning UE5
 - 👯 I’m looking to collaborate in more open source projects
-- 🥅 2024 Goals: Publish my first game 💕
+- 🥅 2026 Goals: Publish my first game 💕
-- ⚡ Fun fact: I love to listen music 24 hours 😵
+- ⚡ Fun fact: I love to listen to music 24 hours 😵

 ### Connect with me: